-What it Means to be a U.S. Paralympic Sport Club
+What it Means to be a U.S. Paralympic Affiliated Club

-The U.S. Paralympics, which supports Paralympic Sport Clubs like DASA, has been helping and inspiring Americans with disabilities achieve their dreams of Paralympic gold through educational opportunities and sports, such as snow skiing, cycling, track and field, powerlifting, and swimming.
+The U.S. Paralympics, which supports Paralympic affiliated clubs like DASA, has been inspiring Americans with physical disabilities to achieve their dreams of Paralympic success through educational opportunities and sports, such as snow skiing, cycling, track and field, powerlifting, and swimming.